DBJDBJ/dbjcore/previous_readme.md

 # Appendix A

+**For the people who fear simplicity we welcome them.
+We have made this appendix for them**

 You are [working with C# and liking VS Code (a lot)?](https://code.visualstudio.com/docs/languages/csharp)

 Please don't.
 Use Visual Studio.
 Allow us to repeat the official advice from the VS Code page: